 In 2009, The United States Army Aviation Center of Excellence (USAACE) needed to transform their operating model.
 Responsible for developing, coordinating, and deploying all U.S. Army Aviation operations, training, and doctrine, USAACE’s operational effectiveness was crucial at this moment in time.
 The war in Afghanistan was intensifying, and the United States Army was being called upon by the U.S. Secretary of Defense to increase the number of trained pilots.
 Failure to deliver would have been catastrophic, not only impacting national security but creating longer deployments for current pilots, in turn taking an enormous toll on their families and the pilots themselves.
 They needed to undertake an operating model transformation that produced more well-trained pilots per year while increasing their efficiencies.
 Kotter was commissioned to empower individuals throughout the workforce, building a culture of collaboration through participation in the change effort.

 Through this operating model transformation, The Army Aviation Center of Excellence was seeking to:

-In just 18 months, the base met their goal of operating model transformation by successfully processing the backlog of pilots through the training program, meeting the U.S. Military’s pressing need for more pilots and garnering the 2013 Commander in Chief’s Award for Installation Excellence and the 2013 CSA’s Communities of Excellence Gold Award.
+In just 18 months, the base met its goal of operating model transformation by successfully processing the backlog of pilots through the training program, meeting the U.S. Military’s pressing need for more pilots, and garnering the 2013 Commander in Chief’s Award for Installation Excellence and the 2013 CSA’s Communities of Excellence Gold Award.